Aqil321821/movie-app/readme.md

  # 2 get the popular movies on homepage

           make a fetch request to TMDB on the endpoint of popular movies and get display it on the DOM GET/movie/popular
              End-Point is : https://developer.themoviedb.org/reference/movie-popular-list

-       lets create a function that we can use from within other functions to fetch data
+       lets create a function that we can use from within other functions to fetch data  rather than calling fetch from every function where we need it......